Image Types¶

 docker load

 command and works within the scope of the container engine.
-For further details refer to: Build a Docker Container Image- WSL Container Image
+For further details refer to: Build a Container Image- WSL Container Image

 An archive image suitable for the Windows Subsystem For Linux container engine.
 The image can be loaded From a Windows System that has support for WSL activated.
 For further details refer to: Build a WSL Container Image